Powering Your Future

 As a generator of electricity, MRES takes responsibility for all emissions produced on its behalf from fossil fuel resources, whether used for member load or sold as surplus into an energy market.
 As a generator, MRES is also entitled to the RECs for energy generated at the Red Rock Hydroelectric Project and wind and solar farms that are owned by or under contract to MRES.
 This approach and methodology are consistent with the way nitrogen oxides and sulfur dioxide emissions are currently treated under the Clean Air Act.

-For this reason, MRES considers market purchases free from any environmental attributes (renewable or otherwise) since the resource owner has the right to all renewable attributes from the energy they generate and sell into the market, they also must take responsibility for the emissions from the energy they generate and sell into the market.
+For this reason, MRES considers market purchases free from any environmental attributes (renewable or otherwise).
+Because the resource owner has the right to all renewable attributes from the energy they generate and sell into the market, they also must take responsibility for the emissions from the energy they generate and sell into the market.
 The purchasers of energy from the market do not control, or have knowledge of, the specific resources they are purchasing from hour to hour.
 The market participants who purchase the energy cannot choose the type of resource they want, such as renewable or carbon-free resources only, for example.
 The purchasers have to take the mix of resources that is available at the time of the purchase.

 Energy Market Operation:

 The energy market determines which generating plants operate hour by hour, based on the least-cost resource available.
 MRES enters bids hourly to sell the energy from all of its generating resources into the market.
 When there are plentiful wind resources available, those are always called upon to operate first before higher-cost resources, such as natural gas or coal.
 This has allowed MRES to greatly reduce the operation of our coal-fired power plant and purchase less expensive energy from the market when wind is abundant.
-Whenever the MRES fossil-fuel resources are not called upon to run, that means MRES is buying electricity cheaper than we can produce it ourselves.
-However, fossil-fuel resources are tremendously important for reliability when intermittent renewable resources are not able to operate.

-2022 — 73% Carbon Free
+2023 — 73% Carbon Free

 Greenhouse gases, and specifically carbon dioxide (CO2), are a source of concern due to their association with global warming.
-That’s why MRES has been tracking our CO2 emissions and working to reduce our carbon footprint for the past 17 years.
+That’s why MRES has been tracking our CO2 emissions and working to reduce our carbon footprint for the past 18 years.

 Carbon Intensity Reduction